wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (3) Where any functions are conferred or imposed upon an officer of the Crown as such either by any rule of the common law or by statute, and that officer commits a tort while performing or purporting to perform those functions, the liabilities of the Crown in respect of the tort shall be such as they would have been if those functions had been conferred or imposed solely by virtue of instructions lawfully given by the Crown.

-    (4) Any enactment which negatives or limits the amount of the liability of any government department or officer of the Crown in respect of any tort committed by that department or officer shall, in the case of proceedings against the Crown under this section in respect of a tort committed by that department or officer, apply in relation to the Crown as it would have applied in relation to that department or officer if the proceedings against the Crown had been proceedings against that department or officer.
+    (4) Except as provided in subsection (4A), any enactment which negatives or limits the amount of the liability of any government department or officer of the Crown in respect of any tort committed by that department or officer shall, in the case of proceedings against the Crown under this section in respect of a tort committed by that department or officer, apply in relation to the Crown as it would have applied in relation to that department or officer if the proceedings against the Crown had been proceedings against that department or officer.

+    (4A) Despite certain Crown servants being immune from liability under [section 86][67] of the State Sector Act 1988,---

+    *   (a) a court may find the Crown itself liable in tort in respect of the actions or omissions of those servants; and

+    *   (b) for the purpose of determining whether the Crown is so liable, the court must disregard the immunity in [section 86][67].

     (5) No proceedings shall lie against the Crown by virtue of this section in respect of anything done or omitted to be done by any person while discharging or purporting to discharge any responsibilities of a judicial nature vested in him, or any responsibilities which he has in connection with the execution of judicial process.

     Compare: 1910 No 54 ss 3(c), 4; Crown Proceedings Act 1947 s 2 (UK)

+    Section 6(1): amended, on 18 July 2013, by [section 62(2)][68] of the State Sector Amendment Act 2013 (2013 No 49).

+    Section 6(4): amended, on 18 July 2013, by [section 62(3)][68] of the State Sector Amendment Act 2013 (2013 No 49).

+    Section 6(4A): inserted, on 18 July 2013, by [section 62(4)][68] of the State Sector Amendment Act 2013 (2013 No 49).

 ##### 7 Provisions as to industrial property

-*   (1) Where after the commencement of this Act any servant or agent of the Crown infringes a patent, a registered trade mark, or any copyright in a design, subsisting under the [Patents Act 1953][67] or the [Designs Act 1953][68] or the [Trade Marks Act 2002][69], and the infringement is committed with the authority of the Crown, then, subject to the provisions of this Act, civil proceedings in respect of the infringement shall lie against the Crown.
+*   (1) Where after the commencement of this Act any servant or agent of the Crown infringes a patent, a registered trade mark, or any copyright in a design, subsisting under the [Patents Act 1953][69] or the [Designs Act 1953][70] or the [Trade Marks Act 2002][71], and the infringement is committed with the authority of the Crown, then, subject to the provisions of this Act, civil proceedings in respect of the infringement shall lie against the Crown.

-    (2) Nothing in the last preceding subsection or in any other provision of this Act shall affect the rights of any government department under [sections 55 to 57][70] of the Patents Act 1953 or [sections 16 to 19][71] of the Designs Act 1953, or the rights of any Minister of the Crown under [section 26][72] of the Patents Act 1953\.
+    (2) Nothing in the last preceding subsection or in any other provision of this Act shall affect the rights of any government department under [sections 55 to 57][72] of the Patents Act 1953 or [sections 16 to 19][73] of the Designs Act 1953, or the rights of any Minister of the Crown under [section 26][74] of the Patents Act 1953\.

     (3) Save as expressly provided by this section, no proceedings shall lie against the Crown by virtue of this Act in respect of the infringement of a patent, a registered trade mark, or of any such copyright as is mentioned in subsection (1).

     Compare: Crown Proceedings Act 1947 s 3 (UK)

-    Section 7(1): amended, on 20 August 2003, by [section 201][73] of the Trade Marks Act 2002 (2002 No 49).
+    Section 7(1): amended, on 20 August 2003, by [section 201][75] of the Trade Marks Act 2002 (2002 No 49).

-    Section 7(1): amended, on 1 January 1955, pursuant to [section 52(1)][74] of the Designs Act 1953 (1953 No 65).
+    Section 7(1): amended, on 1 January 1955, pursuant to [section 52(1)][76] of the Designs Act 1953 (1953 No 65).

-    Section 7(1): amended, on 1 January 1955, pursuant to [section 119(1)][75] of the Patents Act 1953 (1953 No 64).
+    Section 7(1): amended, on 1 January 1955, pursuant to [section 119(1)][77] of the Patents Act 1953 (1953 No 64).

-    Section 7(2): amended, on 1 January 1955, pursuant to [section 52(1)][74] of the Designs Act 1953 (1953 No 65).
+    Section 7(2): amended, on 1 January 1955, pursuant to [section 52(1)][76] of the Designs Act 1953 (1953 No 65).

-    Section 7(2): amended, on 1 January 1955, pursuant to [section 119(1)][75] of the Patents Act 1953 (1953 No 64).
+    Section 7(2): amended, on 1 January 1955, pursuant to [section 119(1)][77] of the Patents Act 1953 (1953 No 64).

 ##### 8 Application of law as to indemnity, contribution, and joint and several tortfeasors

 *   (1) Where the Crown is subject to any liability by virtue of this Part, the law relating to indemnity and contribution shall be enforceable by or against the Crown in respect of the liability to which it is so subject as if the Crown were a private person of full age and capacity.

-    (2) Without prejudice to the effect of the last preceding subsection, [Part 5][76] of the Law Reform Act 1936 (which relates to proceedings against, and contribution between, joint and several tortfeasors) shall bind the Crown.
+    (2) Without prejudice to the effect of the last preceding subsection, [Part 5][78] of the Law Reform Act 1936 (which relates to proceedings against, and contribution between, joint and several tortfeasors) shall bind the Crown.

     Compare: Crown Proceedings Act 1947 s 4 (UK)